denis0bej/asc-cdgds/README.md

 This was an assignment for Computer Systems Architecture (ASC), in which I had to simulate a unidimensional and a bidimensional storage system in Assembly Intel x86.
 It's basically a huge array of numbers that is manipulated within certain criteria.<br>
 In this project, I:<br>

-    learned to efficiently manipulate large amounts of data using very limited resources. got accustomed to writing, debugging, and compiling code in Assembly Intel x86. successfully followed strict instructions on what the output of every command had to be.
+    Learned to efficiently manipulate large amounts of data using very limited resources.
+    Got accustomed to writing, debugging, and compiling code in Assembly Intel x86.
+    Successfully followed strict instructions on what the output of every command had to be.

 ADD descriptor size – Adds a certain descriptor to the array, which is of size size, and prints the position. <br>